stackbit-projects/oceanic-tulip-ef834/content/accommodations.md

 ![](/images/PICT04631%202.jpg)

 Dining is served buffet style.
 Meals include homemade breads, soups, salad & fruit bar, and dessert.
 There are two historic dining areas, each accommodating up to 176 individuals.
 There is also a Lakeside Dining Room overlooking Pinecrest Lake, accommodating up to 120 individuals.
 A new dining hall used by BRBC Family Camp accommodates up to 400 individuals.
-Click [here](http://www.opfamilycamp.com/accommodations/dining/) for more pictures of the dining hall.

 ## Lodges